danieldiamond/gitlab-analytics/README.md

 * Develop a roadmap for systems evolution in alignment with the Company’s data architecture plan.

 ### GitLab Internal Analytics Architecture

 ![GitLab Internal Analytics Architecture](img/WIP_ GitLab_Analytics_Architecture.jpg)

-#### ETL Layer
-* Since we are using Open Source tools, Pentaho DI is the industry standard when they have OOB connectors (SFDC is the primary need).
-* Java based - Will need to install their engine on a VM to process ETL jobs.
-* Where OOB connectors for Pentaho do not exist, Python scripts can be used to create the Extraction jobs.
-* For the transformation layer needed to create the analytic data model, DBT is a good candidate.
-Otherwise, we’ll use standard SQL in the postgres db to accomplish the transformations.
-DBT is preferred as it can be version controlled through YAML files more easily than standard SQL.

 #### Staging Tables

 * We’ll want to stage our data before loading it into the data warehouse.
 * Local Postgres db's are a good choice if we are not using Cloud SQL.
 * Primarily used for transformation and data scrubbing prior to loading into the Data Warehouse.